Bubba Ho-Tep (novella): Adaptations

+Film adaptation

 A film adaptation of Bubba Ho-Tep was released in 2002 and was directed by Don Coscarelli, who also wrote the film's screenplay.
 Bruce Campbell was brought in to portray the film's lead character of Elvis Presley and Ossie Davis as Kennedy.
 Due to a successful roadshow theatrical release held by Coscarelli, Bubba Ho-Tep quickly obtained cult movie status.

+Dramatised audiobook

+A full-cast audiobook of the novel was released by GraphicAudio on 1 August 2025.

 Sequels

-Coscarelli never intended to create a sequel to Bubba Ho-Tep, but the end credits announced a second film entitled Bubba Nosferatu: Curse of the She-Vampires as a joke.
-He eventually changed his mind about this after seeing the positive reception for the first film and after several people inquired about when the sequel would release.
+Coscarelli never intended to create a sequel to Bubba Ho-Tep, and the end credits announced a second film entitled Bubba Nosferatu: Curse of the She-Vampires as a joke.
+He changed his mind after the positive reception of the first film and after several people inquired about the sequel.
 Lansdale developed ideas discussed for the follow-up into a novella, Bubba and the Cosmic Bloodsuckers, published in 2017.
 This story took place earlier in Elvis's life, during a period in which he worked for Colonel Parker battling monsters prior to exchanging identifies with Sebastian Haff.

 In 2018, IDW Publishing released a five-issue limited series adaptation of the novella, retitled Bubba Ho-Tep and the Cosmic Blood-Suckers.
 The series was supervised by Lansdale, written by Joshua Jabcuga, and illustrated by Tadd Galusha.
 In 2019, Dynamite Entertainment published a four-issue crossover miniseries, Army of Darkness / Bubba Ho-Tep, a sequel to the original story which saw Elvis team up with Bruce Campbell's iconic character, Ash Williams.